Install

 bluenviron/mediamtx:1Fill the MTX_WEBRTCADDITIONALHOSTS environment variable with the IP that will be used to connect to the server.

-The MTX_RTSPTRANSPORTS=tcp environment variable is meant to disable the UDP transport protocol of the RTSP server (which require the real IP address and port of incoming UDP packets, that are sometimes replaced by the Docker network stack).
+The MTX_RTSPTRANSPORTS=tcp environment variable is meant to disable the UDP transport protocol of the RTSP server (which requires the real IP address and port of incoming UDP packets, that are sometimes replaced by the Docker network stack).
 If you want to use it, you need to bypass the Docker network stack through the --network=host flag (which is not compatible with Windows, macOS and Kubernetes):

 docker run --rm -it --network=host bluenviron/mediamtx:1There are four image variants: